EmeraldKingg/Personal-Portfolio-FreeCodeCamp/README.md

 This project is part of my **FreeCodeCamp Responsive Web Design Certification** — a personal portfolio website that introduces who I am and showcases some of my web projects.

-I designed this page to feel simple, modern, and personal — something that reflects how I’m growing as a developer and creative.
+I designed this page to feel simple, modern, and personal, something that reflects how I’m growing as a developer and creative.

 ---